 Google or Yahoo account.
 You can also create a

-with more space for purchase.
+subscriptions, and more space for purchase.

 Document the Plan